cheesamm/html-css-tutorial/README.md

 # Learning HTML and CSS Notes

 ## Description
-This README is a collection of notes and insights from my journey of learning HTML and CSS, inspired by the tutorials on the [Slaying The Dragon YouTube channel](https://www.youtube.com/@slayingthedragon).
+This README is a collection of notes and insights from my journey of learning HTML and CSS, inspired by the tutorials on the Slaying The Dragon YouTube channel (https://www.youtube.com/@slayingthedragon).
 These notes are for personal reference and growth.

 ## Table of Contents